 - Make yeast mixture and let sit.
 Combine warm water, active dry yeast and sugar in a large bowl.
 Mix in 1/2 cup flour and let sit for 10 minutes, or until it has puffed up.

 - Knead the dough, then let rise.
 Mix in olive oil and salt, then stir in remaining flour.
 Once it’s hard to stir, begin to knead with your hands (can also use electric mixer with dough hook).
-Knead for 3-5 minutes, then form dough into ball and lightly cover with oil.
+Continue kneading for 3-5 minutes, then form dough into ball and lightly cover with oil.
 Place in a bowl and cover with clean kitchen towel or plastic wrap.
 Let rise in a warm place for 1 hour, or until doubled in size.

 - Divide into 8 pieces and let rise again.
 Punch down the dough and divide into eight pieces.
 Shape each piece into a ball and cover with a damp paper towel for 10-15 minutes.